jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/VPC-Features.md

 - Subnet-level access control can be realized through network ACL.
 - Instance-level access control can be realized through security group.

-When creating the VPC, users can specify the range of IP address for VPC in the form of the classless inter-domain routing block (CIDR, for example, 10.0.0.0/16) or users can also choose not preset the CIDR (at this time, VPC’s range will be changed dynamically according to the CIDR range of the subnet which is created in VPC).
-VPCs have the attributes of region.
-Users cannot create VPCs across the region.
-IP address blocks among different VPCs can overlap.
+When creating a VPC, users can designate the IP address range for the VPC by Classless Inter-Domain Routing (CIDR, e.g. 10.0.0.0/16) or choose not to preset CIDR (then the VPC range will change dynamically with the CIDR range of the Subnet created therein).
+When you create a VPC supporting IPv6, JD Cloud & AI will provide you with (/56) IPv6 CIDR of fixed size, so you are unable to choose the IPv6 CIDR range.
+Since the Virtual Private Cloud is limited by regions, you cannot create cross-region VPCs.
+IP address blocks among different VPCs can be overlapped.